WsCandy/zRS4/README.md

-zRS - v4.1.3
+zRS - v4.1.4
 =====

 zRS is a responsive javascript slider that can be implemented onto your web pages.
 It is backwards compatable to IE9.

-Version `4.1.3` changes `package.json` configuration slightly.
+Version `4.1.4` returns more details from the `load` event.

 Initialisation
 ---